Huntington Beach Pier: Special events

 The pier also features many other events throughout the year, though most occur in the summer.
 Many other surfing competitions are held here like the PSA, NASSA, and CSA.
 Tournaments are also held for other sports such as volleyball, wrestling, BMX, kite flying, paintballing, and fishing.
 Races and marathons such as the Surf City Marathon & Half Marathon, which is held every Super Bowl Sunday and the Surf City 10, which is in October pass by the pier.
 The city also hosts an Annual Pier Swim and Rough Water Swim in which participants have to swim around the pier.
 There are also fireworks and parades to celebrate the Fourth of July.

-Pier webcams

-In addition to the City of Huntington Beach webcam on the pier, views from the pier are aired live on screens at the California-themed Hollister apparel stores.
-The store pays a franchise fee to the City, which helps fund marine safety equipment.
-The cameras are also used by lifeguards.

 Film and television

 Huntington Beach and its pier have been popular locations for films and television shows.
 Television shows include 90210 from The CW, NBC show Betty White's Off Their Rockers, and The X Factor.
 The area has also been featured in the Bravo show, The Real Housewives of Orange County.